 Our Eagle University Program area is for your more experienced scouts.
 The area offers Scouts the chance to work on merit badges that are required for the rank of Eagle Scout.
 Scouts must be at least a star rank to register for badges offered at Eagle U., and there are several pre-requisites for the badges offered here.
 Participants will join in discussion with other Scouts as they work on completing the citizenship Merit Badges and Communication.
 This is a great destination for Scouts who may be making a last minute push to qualify for the rank of Eagle.
 Class sizes are limited so be sure to register early!

 F.S.S.R.
 Troop Programs

 F.S.S.R. offers many opportunities throughout the week for your troop to enjoy spending time together.
-Programs include troop swims, morning polar bear swim, the dutch oven cook-off, Wednesday patrol style cooking in the campsite, Family Night campfire, and new for 2017, the Friday night recognition campfire.
+Programs include troop swims, morning polar bear swim, the dutch oven cook-off, Wednesday patrol style cooking in the campsite, Family Night campfire, and the Friday night recognition campfire.

 Units may also sign up for troop archery or rifle shoots at the range, participate in a campsite gateway competition, Order of the Arrow activities, and camp-wide horseshoe or basketball tournaments.

 Exclusive to F.S.S.R. the Logan Camp Honors program encourages and recognizes the Scout’s personal growth throughout his week at camp.
 Participants complete designated requirements throughout the week and on Friday evening their achievements a recognized in a unique, Native American themed ceremony.
 Logan is a five-level, five-year program, and a cornerstone of F.S.S.R.’s camper experience.